bdavidxyz/chirpy/_posts/2022-02-21-action-mailer-tutorial.md

 $> yarn -v
 1.22.10
 $> psql --version
-psql (PostgreSQL) 13.1 // lets use a production-ready database locally
+psql (PostgreSQL) 13.1 // let's use a production-ready database locally
 $> redis-cli ping // redis is a dependency of Sidekiq PONG
 $> foreman -v